 Spiced Caribbean Shrimp with Tropical Mango Salsa

 Juicy shrimp seasoned with Caribbean spices, pan-seared and topped with a bright, fresh mango salsa that balances sweet and heat.
-This caribbean-inspired thai ready in about 20 minutes pairs peeled and deveined large shrimp, olive oil, ground allspice for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 280 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This caribbean-inspired thai ready in about 20 minutes blends peeled and deveined large shrimp, olive oil, ground allspice into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 280 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients